 At the Center for Esophageal Diseases, we emphasize the use of the least-invasive treatment methods, and our experts specialize in minimally invasive surgery for esophageal problems.
 Many patients with precancerous conditions can be successfully treated using non-surgical endoscopic techniques.
 For patients that require surgery, our expert surgical team can typically perform the procedure through very small incisions, rather than traditional open techniques that require large abdominal and chest incisions.

 Top-Ranked GI Program

 U.S. News & World Report ranks our digestive disorders program among the best in the nation.
 Our doctors are internationally recognized as leaders in their field and several are often on America's Best Doctors list.

 Eating and drinking became increasingly difficult for Dorian Brantley.
 Gastroenterologists diagnosed achalasia — a rare digestive disorder that affects the muscles between the esophagus and the stomach.
-Irving Waxman, MD, performed an incisionless procedure to correct the problem.
-Now, Brantley is back to enjoying all her favorite foods again.Read Dorian's Story
+Brantley had a peroral endoscopic myotomy to correct the problem.
+Now, she is back to enjoying all her favorite foods again.Read Dorian's Story

 According to U.S. News & World Report's 2021-22 Rankings